ThijsZijdel/Corendon-LostLuggage/README.md

 ### More information

 See: /doc/manual.pdf
-For the entire instalation and configuring proces and a full manual of the application.
+For the entire installation and configuring process and a full manual of the application.

 ## Built With